← Back to ResourcesBreed Guides

 • Waitlist of months, not days

-The trainers we recommend tell adopters the same thing about English Bulldogs that we tell them about Frenchies: 95 percent of online Bulldog listings in Calgary are backyard breeders.
+The trainers we work with tell adopters the same thing about English Bulldogs that we tell them about Frenchies.
+Most online Bulldog listings in Calgary come from backyard breeders, not ethical health-tested programs.
 The price tag of $3,500 by itself does not signal ethics.
 Health testing does.

 Common English Bulldog mixes in Calgary rescues